Sweetapple: Peeball

 Peeball was developed as an alternative way of raising charitable funds and public awareness, designed to use humour to draw attention to health issues that were often overlooked in everyday conversation or mainstream media.
 The project aimed to combine entertainment and sport with information about prostate cancer and related health concerns.
 The product was sold through a range of UK retail outlets including Mitchells & Butlers and Scottish & Newcastle pub chains, Virgin Megastores, River Island and Ryman, as well as online.
-In the UK, Peeballs were priced at £1, with around 30 pence from each sale donated to the Prostate Cancer Charity.
+In the UK, Peeballs were priced at £1, with 30p from each sale donated to the Prostate Cancer Charity.

 Peeball was featured on national television, including This Morning, and on radio programmes such as Radio One's Mark and Lard and on Radio Two's Steve Wright Show.
 It was also featured by newspapers, magazines and local media.
 The accompanying online game has recorded more than 26 million plays.
 Following the project’s visibility in the United Kingdom, versions of Peeball have been taken up by other prostate cancer charities.

 More than 500,000 Peeballs were sold in the UK, raising over £150,000 for the Prostate Cancer Charity.

 In 2015, the product was introduced in Australia by the Chemist Warehouse store group in partnership with the AFL Coaches Association.